nunofonseca/irap/README.txt

 ============

-1.1 Get IRAP from the repository git clone https://code.google.com/p/irap/ irap_clone
+1.1 Get IRAP from the repository git clone http://nunofonseca.github.io/irap irap_clone

 1.2 Install IRAP and all dependencies (3rd party software) to a directory (e.g. irap_install) ./irap_clone/scripts/irap_install.sh -a irap_install -s irap_clone

- Dependencies: zlib-devel python-devel bzip2-devel python readline-devel libgfortran gcc-gfortran libX11-devel libXt-devel numpy gd-devel libxml2 libxml2-devel libpng libpng-devel python java
+ Dependencies: check wiki for full list (https://github.com/nunofonseca/irap/wiki)

 1.3 Setup the shell environment using the irap_setup.sh file: e.g., assuming that you installed IRAP in irap_install you could setup the environment using source irap_install/irap_setup.sh